Vladimir Homan: Political career

 Homan defended G17 Plus in September 2007 against charges that it was "undemocratic" and dominated by leader Mlađan Dinkić, noting the presence of several other prominent figures in the upper echelons of the party.

 In 2011, Homan was appointed as director of Emisiona tehnika i veze (ETV), a new public company entrusted with taking over Serbia's broadcast infrastructure from Radio Television of Serbia and implementing the country's digital switchover plan.
 He was removed from office at the instigation of party leader Mlađan Dinkić in March 2013, following media reports that he was using two official cars.
 Homan defended his actions, saying that the company had different vehicles designated for official travel and for day-to-day arrivals and departures.
 He was strongly critical of the media's coverage of the matter, saying that he had no reason to be ashamed of his actions and was leaving office with nothing to hide.

 Homan subsequently affiliated with Boris Tadić's Social Democratic Party (SDS), which contested the 2016 Serbian parliamentary election in an alliance with the Liberal Democratic Party and the League of Social Democrats of Vojvodina.
 By this time, Serbia's electoral system had been reformed such that mandates were awarded to candidates from successful lists in numerical order.
-Homan received the seventy-seventh position on the list; this was too low for election to be a realistic prospect, and indeed he was not elected when the list won thirteen mandates.
+Homan received the seventy-seventh position on the list; this was indeed too low for election to be a realistic prospect, and indeed he was not elected when the list won only thirteen mandates.